Vallendrez-Bio/gene_rast_thing/README.md

 1. Align

    Aligns using MUSCLE (https://www.drive5.com/muscle/) at default settings.
 For right now this script is picky and needs to be in the same directory as your output directory from the previous step.
 AND since this script calls on the muscle.sh script you will need to make sure the muscle.sh script is also in the same directory as your output directory from the previous step.
 Don't worry about the fact you don't see muscle.sh in the command below, the script will deal with muscle.

    ```
    ./align.sh output
    ```

    MUSCLE citations:

    Edgar, R.C.
 (2004) MUSCLE: multiple sequence alignment with high accuracy and high throughput Nucleic Acids Res.
 32(5):1792-1797 [Link to PubMed].

    Edgar, R.C.
 (2004) MUSCLE: a multiple sequence alignment method with reduced time and space complexity BMC Bioinformatics, (5) 113 [Link to PubMed].

 1. Rename output files so they sort gooder

-Because programming/software can be very pick and hate everything besides letters, numbers, underscores...and maybe dashes.
+   This renames all output alignment files such that they can be sorted using natural order.
+That is, the files should be named 1.aln.fasta, 2.aln.fasta, 3.aln.fasta where the digit comes from the column in the fasta filename `fig_321327_43_peg_<somedigits>.aln.fasta`.

    ```
    ls -1 output_aln/* | while read f; do nn=$(echo $f | sed 's|output_aln/fig_321327_43_peg_\([0-9]\+\).aln.fasta|\1.aln.fasta|'); mv $f output_aln/$nn; done
    ```

 1. Make big-ass fasta concatenated file

    Takes all of your aligned gene files and concatenates them into one long "common gene set - genome".
 See the identifer pattern?
 That's why you cannot deviate from what RAST outputs.
-Again these scripts don't support full paths so this script needs to be in the same directory as your output_aln directory from the previous step.

    ```
    ./sequence_files_concat.py --identifier-pattern "(fig\|\d+\.\d+\.peg)" output_aln/* > out.fasta